 I’m a writer by trade, and was an editor and staff writer for Moto-Euro magazine for four years.
-By day I’m a technical writer for Akamai, and I previously worked at Salesforce and was part of the small team that invented their incredible learning platform, Trailhead.
+I previously worked at Salesforce and was part of the small team that invented their incredible learning platform, Trailhead.

 I’m not a mathematician, and I don’t know much about fluid dynamics.
 I’m an amateur car racer with zero credentials or education in aerodynamics.
 But I read a lot, and sometimes get out of my armchair and experiment.
 I’ve benefitted a lot from research and testing other people have done, and this site is my way of giving back.

 Why Miatas?
 It came in a roundabout way.
 As a teenager, I was drawn to exotic cars, but then I realized I’d never own a Ferrari.
 But… I might own the Ferrari of motorcycles!
 So I got into bikes for a while.
 I went to motorcycle mechanics school and was briefly a BWM level 2 technician.
 I later worked as an editor and staff writer for Moto-Euro magazine.